 Gift registries: Wish lists and gift registries are big business.
 Many brands utilize third-party companies to maintain their registries, or they may offer an API so that their registries are available to sister retailers or third party applications.
 An API is used to create registries, add items, and update the registry when someone purchases a gift.

 Outbound communications: Retailers send out order confirmations, password update requests, reminders, and targeted marketing campaigns using APIs provided by SaaS companies like SendGrid.
 SMS gateway services provide APIs that allow retailers to send reminder texts like, “Your prescription is ready for pickup,” and send two-step authentication codes.
 If people can’t reset passwords, log into an application or site revenue is affected immediately.
 If customers don’t receive order confirmations, it can erode user trust.

 We’ve only skimmed the surface of how API’s touch on every aspect of e-commerce (We didn’t talk about the APIs used to render the pages.).
 Each API interaction is vital to enabling a fulfilling customer experience.
-If you’re a provider of one of an APIs mentioned above or rely on one, you need to monitor constantly for availability, performance, and function.
+If you’re a provider of one of the APIs mentioned above or rely on one, you need to monitor constantly for availability, performance, and function.
 Continuous effective monitoring saves reputation and revenue for you and those that use your APIs.

 API monitoring options

 The first step in determining which of the following monitoring options are right for the API you provide or rely on is to understand how a client interacts with the API.
 Start with the API’s documentation to make sure that you have all of the information you need to pick the right monitoring option.
 Once you know whether you need to make a single call or multiple calls to an API, you are ready to discover your monitoring options.